CONABIO/madmex-tutorials/eng/standalone/rapideye_processing.md

 ##Classification

 The approach in the process of classification of rapideye images uses images that have similar regional and temporal characteristics.
-We use an ESRI shapefile "mapgrid" to define several regions that consists of rapideye tiles sharing common regional properties.
+We use an ESRI shapefile 'mapgrid' to define several regions that consists of rapideye tiles sharing common regional properties.
 As each rapideye image in a different time has different reflectances for each phase of vegetation, we use a seasonality window defined by a date and a buffer of days.
 This buffer also depends on the amount of images that we have for the given date.

 -Requirements:

 * Image for MAD-MEX processes: madmex/ws
 * Shell: rapideye_classification_by_mapgrid.sh with execution permissions.
 Go to rapideye_commands.md in this repository.
 * An ESRI shapefile that defines the regions to be classified registered in the database under the schema vectoradata.
-We can use the following command to register our ESRI shapefile "rapideye_mapgrid_region" in the database.
+We can use the following command to register our ESRI shapefile 'rapideye_mapgrid_region' in the database.
 If we have this ESRI shapefile under /data/esri_shapefiles/ then:

 ```